Religious festival stampede in Israel kills 44, hurts dozens

 The stampede occurred during the celebrations of Lag BaOmer at Mount Meron, the first mass religious gathering to be held legally since Israel lifted nearly all restrictions related to the coronavirus pandemic.
 The country has seen cases plummet since launching one of the world’s most successful vaccination campaigns late last year.

-Lag BaOmer draws tens of thousands of people, mostly ultra-Orthodox Jews, each year to honor Rabbi Shimon Bar Yochai, a 2nd century sage and mystic who is buried there.
+Lag BaOmer draws tens of thousands of people, most of them ultra-Orthodox Jews, each year to honor Rabbi Shimon Bar Yochai, a 2nd century sage and mystic who is buried there.
 Large crowds traditionally light bonfires, pray and dance as part of the celebrations.

 This year, media estimated the crowd at about 100,000 people.